 David also has an interest in Musculoskeletal Radiology having previously worked in Canberra where he worked with high profile Rugby teams and Olympic athletes.

-David has recently been appointed to the role of Director of Radiology at the Ballarat Base Hospital.
+David has been appointed to the role of Director of Radiology at the Ballarat Base Hospital and is a Director of Keystone Radiology.

 Dr Richard Ussher